google/proto-lens/proto-lens-tutorial/README.md

 ## Message Generation

-Messages that are defined in a `.proto` file are generated as Haskell records.
+`message`s that are defined in a `.proto` file are generated as Haskell records.
 Given instances to various typeclasses for making their use more ergonomic in code use.

 A `message` may be defined in a file `foo.proto`:
 ```